David S. Moore: Biography

 In statistical science, David S. Moore has done research in the asymptotic theory of robust and nonparametric statistics.

+In 1995, Moore received the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics.

 Professor Moore was the 1998 President of the American Statistical Association.

 David S. Moore is a retired (in 2004) Shanti S. Gupta Distinguished Professor of Statistics, Emeritus at Purdue University.

 Professor Moore has served as the second president of the International Association for Statistical Education.
 He was the content developer for the Annenberg/Corporation for Public Broadcasting college-level telecourse Against All Odds: Inside Statistics.